AaronAcerboni/planet.js/README.md

 - **Prepare your aggregations.** By default the `aggregations.json` config looks at the planet.js research & development blogs and gawker for RSS and listens out for tweets made by the twitter account planetjstest.

-When you think you are ready run` Server.js`.
+When you think you are ready run `server.js`.
 Your console should log the currently active processes.

-`node Server.js`
+`node server.js`

 ###Versions and Dependencies###
 Tested on Node v0.4.12 & v0.4.9